getsentry/sentry-docs/README.rst

   the individual split docs.
 The ``docs/clients`` folder contains a bunch of symlinks that point to the appropriate place within the client doc folder for instance.
-* ``design/``: this folder contains the JavaScript and CSS files as well as some webpack related stuff for the final design of the documentation.
+* ``design/``: this folder contains the JavaScript, CSS files and templates as well as some webpack related stuff for the final design of the documentation.
-  At present the templates however are split into a separate folder called ``theme``.
-* ``theme/``: this folder contains a Sphinx theme that works together with the CSS files in ``design``.
-The build step merges them together as needed.
 * ``doc-support``: this submodule references the sentry-doc-support repository which contains support for building federated docs.
 See below for more information.